sarangspadalkar/Weird-Encoder/ReadMe.md

     python app.py

 The application would start running on localhost and would provide you with the URL.
-Now open browser and hit the above URL to access the application.
+Now open browser and hit the URL to access the application.

     Running on http://127.0.0.1:5000/